SpecFlowOSS/docs.specflow.org/specflowaccount.md

 - A free Microsoft account is required.
 This can be your already existing personal or corporate/enterprise Microsoft Account.
 If you do not yet have a Microsoft account, you can [create one for free](https://account.microsoft.com/account).

 - Access to the internet is needed from your work environment.
-If you are working in an offline environment, please open a [support request](https://support.specflow.org/hc/en-us/requests/new?_gl=1*1ygfy19*_ga*MTY5OTI0NzMxNy4xNjIyMDEzOTkw*_ga_BZ55XKTXC6*MTYyMzA1NjAyNS4zMi4xLjE2MjMwNTgyNjguMA..&_ga=2.37239264.1114192995.1623048727-1699247317.1622013990) for information on how to license your software without an internet connection.

 - If you previously purchased a license from TechTalk, the terms and conditions and privacy policy have changed following the [acquisition of SpecFlow](https://specflow.org/2020/tricentis-acquires-specflow/) by Tricentis.
 You will need to accept these new terms when signing up.